GoogleCloudPlatform/DataflowTemplates/plugins/core-plugin/src/main/resources/README-template.md

 To start a job with the template at any time using `gcloud`, you are going to need valid resources for the required parameters.

-Provided that, the command line below can be used:
+Provided that, the following command line can be used:

 ```shell
 export PROJECT=<my-project>